 Turning on the Persistent option uses the same extension settings for that particular tab.
 If you need auto-refreshing to work on another tab, you must head there, configure the extension’s settings, and apply.

-Auto-refresh on Mozilla Firefox
+Auto-refresh on Firefox

 The best bet for Mozilla Firefox in case of an auto-refresh extension is the same as Google Chrome’s, the Tab Reloader extension.
-Here’s how you can get it on Mozilla Firefox.
+Follow these steps to enable the Tab Reloader extension on Firefox:

 - Add the Tab Reloader add-on on Mozilla Firefox.